goetzrieger/ansible-labs-summit2020/content/ansible-collections/6-automation-hub-and-galaxy/_index.md

 ### Supported Automation

 Automation Hub is a one-stop-shop for Ansible content that is backed by support from Red Hat to deliver additional reassurance for customers.
 Additional supportability claims for these collections may be provided under the "Maintained and Supported By" one of Red Hat Partners.
+A list of currently supported content can be found in the [Knowledge base](https://access.redhat.com/articles/3642632).

 ## Ansible Galaxy

 Ansible Galaxy is the upstream location for the Ansible community that initially started to provide pre-packaged units of work known as Ansible roles.
-Roles can be dropped into Ansible Playbooks and immediately put to work. in a recent version of Galaxy started to provide Ansible content collections as well.
+Roles can be used from Ansible Playbooks and immediately put to work. in a recent version of Galaxy started to provide Ansible content collections as well.

 Ansible Galaxy resides on [https://galaxy.ansible.com/](https://galaxy.ansible.com/)